SNC Spotlight

 Spotlight Soundbite: Maintaining Your Competitive Edge During Auto Industry Inflation

-With many Americans increasingly financially strapped, what does this mean for lenders?
+With many Americans increasingly financially strapped, as well as uncertain what their financial future will bring — what does this mean for lenders?

-Unfortunately, prices are soaring and may continue to rise.
-We know that those directly impacted by inflation (which is all lower- to middle-class Americans) alter their consumption, investment choices, and spending habits as their purchasing power decreases.
+We know that those directly impacted by inflation (which is virtually all lower- to middle-class Americans) alter their consumption, investment choices, and spending habits as their purchasing power decreases.
 Something has to give as many consumers struggle to make ends meet.
 Unfortunately, many may choose to scale back on or even cancel their auto insurance as a result.

 In addition, consumer debt-to-income ratio is expected to increase.
 As borrowers continue to take out large auto loans, particularly on used cars, they will be stuck with these loans even if the value of the item purchased decreases long-term — potentially putting borrowers upside down on their loans, with a vehicle worth considerably less than what they still owe in the future.